Searching for the Wrong Peace by detaining Riek Machar

 Yes, many would say, Shulluk were killed in 2012 but that was not in Juba.
 If it were in Juba, we would have seen terrible outcomes.

-Peace was here at last.
-Guns were silence, and no more displacement.
-Reason is Dr. Riek Machar is back to the country’s capital.
+Peace was here, at last, guns were silence and no more displacement.
+The reason is Dr. Riek Machar is back to the country’s capital.
 Economic was improving, and security was all getting better.
 They even gave him a nickname, Mr. Dollar.
 Life was good.
 Hope returned.

 Then 8 of July 2016 war broke out again in the country’s capital.
-Peace agreement is dead.
+The peace agreement is dead.
 Guns were opened, and more displacement kicked on.
-Reason is Dr. Riek Machar is out of the country’s capital.
+The reason is Dr. Riek Machar is out of the country’s capital.
 Economic went wrong, and security is now getting worse than before.
 Life is bad.
 Hopelessness returned.

 Riek Machar’s Influence of Power.

-Ignoring Riek Machar’s influence of power in South Sudan politic is grave academic miscalculation.
+Ignoring Riek Machar’s influence of power in South Sudan politic is a grave academic miscalculation.

 Dr. Riek Machar control 75 percent of the country’s territory.
 He has 21 structured states with appointed governors.
 He has more than 150 military generals, countless Brig.
 Generals.

-Anywhere on Earth rebels is isolated by civilians because it loots, killed but Dr. Machar’s rebel forces are warmly welcomes almost by everyone in the country wherever they settle.
+Anywhere on Earth rebels is isolated by civilians because they are looters, killed but Dr. Machar’s rebel forces are warmly welcomed almost by everyone in the country wherever they settle.
 When his forces are dislodged, civilians too run alongside them.
 Mass displacement occurred.
-Like the recent 90,000 displacement of civilians in Maiwut when government forces entered the town.
+Like the recent 90,000 displacements of civilians in Maiwut when government forces entered the town.